Think You Can’t Afford Adoption? Here are 10 Surprising Ways to Pay for It

 Yes, it’s true: Adopting a child can be expensive.
 Depending on the specifics of your adoption, fees can range anywhere from $0 to over $40,000.

-But pricy as adoption can be, it’s not impossible.
-These are just a few of the many ways to creatively finance your adoption.
+Here are a few of the many ways to creatively finance your adoption.

 1. Take Advantage of the Federal Adoption Tax Credit and Income Exclusion